Licence agreement – individual organisations

 Kopinor shall adjust the payment annually on 31 December, in accordance with changes in Statistics Norway’s consumer price index or any consumer price index which replaces it.
 The adjustment shall be based on the change in the consumer price index between 15 October of the previous year and 15 October of the current year, and be calculated correspondingly for future years.
-After adjustment, the payment per reproduced page shall be rounded to the nearest tenth of a Norwegian øre.
+After adjustment, the payment per reproduced page shall be rounded to the nearest Norwegian øre.

-Kopinor shall be entitled to survey the licensee’s reproduction activities to establish the size of the licensee’s chargeable copying volume.
+Kopinor shall be entitled to survey the licensee’s reproduction activities to estimate the size of the licensee’s chargeable copying volume.
 Such surveys are also intended to provide a reasonable basis for the distribution of funds between the rightsholders represented by Kopinor.

 BREACH AND COMPENSATION

 In the event of a breach of this agreement, a correction deadline of 30 days from receipt of a written notice of breach shall apply.

 If a party commits a material breach of this agreement, and the matter is not corrected in accordance with section 23, the other party shall be entitled to cancel the agreement with immediate effect.
 Cancellation shall be declared in writing, specifying the grounds for cancellation.
 Compensation for breach may be claimed regardless of whether or not the agreement is cancelled.